 10. WORLD GEOGRAPHY.
 Five hours credit.
 Tools of world geography.
 World survey of the inter-relationships of man and his culture to the climates, animal life, minerals, soils and surface features of the earth.

-48. UNITED STATES.
+(When this course is taken no credit may be given for Geog.
+18.)

+18. WORLD GEOGRAPHY FOR ELEMENTARY SCHOOL TEACH-ERS.
 Four hours credit.